Workplace Discrimination Lawyer in Los Angeles

 Disparate impact relates to when an employer adopts a policy that has a more negative impact on some employees than others.
 These claims often arise when an employer adopts a policy that appears neutral but harms protected classes of characteristics.

 Adverse Employment Action: Discrimination Due to a Protected Class or Characteristic

 Adverse Employment Action is when an employer takes action against you due to your identity related to a protected class or characteristic (see above for definitions).
 Examples include lowering pay, negative write-ups, receiving fewer working hours, and termination.

-What Is An Employer’s Responsibility To Prevent or Stop Harrassment?
+What Is an Employer’s Responsibility to Prevent Or Stop Harrassment?

-Employers have two responsibilities when it comes to discrimination in the workplace.
+Employers have two main responsibilities when it comes to discrimination in the workplace.
 The first is to make sure they don’t discriminate against their employees.
 The second is to make sure that their work environment is free of discrimination.
 If they don’t do this and harassment happens, they are at fault.

-It is illegal to aid and abet (help someone else do something wrong) in harassment of someone in a workplace.
+It is also illegal to aid and abet (help someone else do something wrong) in harassment of someone in a workplace.
 Examples include purposefully ignoring reports of discrimination or creating an environment in which discrimination can occur.